 After a few minutes of experimenting and exploring feelings through movement, we then came together in a circle and attempted to ‘sculpt’ three brave volunteers into a three different positions – EXCITED, SHY, and HAPPY.

-Finally, the session finished with work on a set choreography led by Amy, inspired again by theme of FEELINGS…taking them on a bit of an emotional journey. (by 3pm we were all exhausted)
+Finally, the session finished with work on a set choreography led by Amy, inspired again by theme of FEELINGS…taking them on a bit of an emotional journey (by 3pm, as you can imagine, we were all exhausted).

 Mrs Jennings joined in with the class and led a couple of exercises this time, once she’d had chance to observe them.